-As I have said, in a criminal case such as this one, the burden is upon the government to prove beyond a reasonable doubt that a defendant is guilty of the charge made against the defendant.
-It is a strict and heavy burden, but it does not mean that a defendant's guilt must be proved beyond all possible doubt.
-It does require that the evidence exclude any reasonable doubt concerning a defendant's guilt.
+As I have said, the burden is upon the government to prove beyond a reasonable doubt that the Defendant is guilty of the charges made against him.
+It is a strict and heavy burden, but it does not mean that the Defendant's guilt must be proved beyond all possible doubt.
+It does require that the evidence exclude any reasonable doubt concerning the Defendant's guilt.